 The News Roundup – Domestic

-Russia released WNBA star Brittney Griner in a prisoner swap for arms dealer Victor Bout.
-Griner was serving a sentence in a penal colony for taking hashish cartridges through a Russian airport in February.
+President Joe Biden signed a House bill saying states must recognize the legal marriages of other states into law this week.
+The bill is part of a broader movement to protect same-sex marriage after the overturning of Roe v.
+Wade earlier this year.

-The House passed legislation protecting same-sex and interracial marriage this week.
-The bill now moves to President Joe Biden’s desk.
-It doesn’t legalize same-sex marriage in all states, but does require a state to recognize a marriage from another state.
+Former Arizona gubernatorial candidate Kari Lake got her day in court this week as a judge heard her election lawsuit.
+She claims to have a case against Maricopa county election officials and against her former opponent, current Arizona Secretary of State Katie Hobbs.

-We cover all this and more on the domestic hour of the News Roundup.
+We cover the most important stories from around the nation on the domestic hour of the News Roundup.

 Copyright 2022 WAMU 88.5